Updated: 9 hours ago

 Below 5C is extremely cold.
 Below 4.4C, the water becomes painful -- the numbness in your hands and feet can be excruciating at this temperature.
 Again, you can expect to lose control of your breathing and your afterdrop will be even deeper.

 How do people do it?

 If it's so dangerous, how do people swim in water when the temperature is in single figures?
 The key is becoming acclimatised.
 This is when you get your body used to cold water by slowly, gently and progressively dipping in colder and colder water.
-The idea is that you start when the water is 15C or warmer and then you dip twice a week as the temperature drops.
+The idea is that you start when the water is 15C or warmer and then you dip once or twice a week as the temperature drops.

 The process of acclimatising does two things: firstly, your body adapts (or maladapts: you actually train yourself to lose some of the fight-or-flight lifesaving reactions to cold water) to the decreasing temperature; and secondly, you get to know how your body reacts to the cold at a safer temperature where there's more room for manoeuvre, learning the signs or 'tells' that it's time to get out and learning how to recover.
 This is really important because it means you can deal with the afterdrop without getting hypothermic.